Last Updated on

 - Give More Than Expected

 The only two that might not relate to you is body language (unless you provide videos) and treat employees well.

 Everything else is key to longevity.
 Go visit Susan’s post for more information on the 10 Commandments of Customer Service.

-Not every artist will do well marketing on the same social media site or specific venue.
+Not every artist will do well marketing on the same social media site or a specific venue.
 This all goes back to understanding who your target audience is and where they like to hang out.
 Just because you see that one artist does well on Etsy does not mean they will do as well on eBay.
 The same goes for you.
-In the beginning you will want to try different ways to sell your art.
+In the beginning, you will want to try different ways to sell your art.